A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 Proper care

-Feed your Pitbull Lab Mix high-quality, high-protein food to keep your dog healthy and help them develop a smooth and silky coat.
+Feed your Pitbull Lab Mix high-quality, high-protein food to keep your dog healthy and help it develop a smooth, silky coat.

 To keep your dog healthy, start regular vet checks early and maintain them throughout your dog’s life so your vet can help keep it healthy.